 And if the scan is in a location other than your Process folder, right click on the patient from the appointment book or patient list, then click on Attach File From Disk and navigate to this location on your machine so that you can select the scan.
 This can be a particularly helpful method of getting scans and other types of document (such as Word documents or PDFs) into the patient’s file in Genie as it bypasses the scanner software.

-Drum roll please…!
-This method is potentially the one that will save you the most time and be the most efficient when you can find a solid block of time to scan a number of documents at once.
+The batch process method is potentially the one that will save you the most time and be the most efficient when you can find a solid block of time to scan a number of documents at once.

 Once you have batch scanning set up in Genie, you’re ready to begin batch scanning, and the process can be as simple as: